 The Berlin Airlift

-In response, the United States and its allies initiated the Berlin Airlift.
-Over the course of several months, cargo planes flew non-stop, delivering supplies to West Berlin.
-This operation showcased the West’s determination to stand up to Soviet aggression and support its allies.
+Consequently, the United States and its allies launched the Berlin Airlift.
+For several months, cargo planes kept bearing supplies to West Berlin without interruption.
+This operation demonstrated a resolve of the West to counter Soviet attack and defend its allies.

 The Space Race